Banner Photo Credit: Farm & Food Care Saskatchewan

 - To prevent disease.
 This approach, when used under veterinary oversight, can be a responsible and safe way to promote animal health and welfare.
 Regardless of the type of livestock farming (e.g. conventional, extensive, grass fed, free run), farm animals are usually housed in groups.
 Within groups of animals, or people, there is usually a certain number that will have some form of illness - whether they are showing symptoms yet or not.
 Typically, for a short duration such as during times of high stress for an animal (e.g. following transportation, weaning), an antimicrobial is provided.

-- In 2014 members of the Canadian Animal Health Institute agreed to approach Health Canada’s Veterinary Drugs Directorate to voluntarily remove production enhancement or growth promotion claims from all medically important antimicrobials used in human medicine.
-Our industry went one step further and asked Health Canada to make all medically important antibiotics prescription only.
-This means medically important antimicrobials can only be used in food animals under the direction of a veterinarian starting in 2018.
+- To promote growth.
+In 2014 members of the Canadian Animal Health Institute agreed to approach Health Canada’s Veterinary Drugs Directorate to voluntarily remove production enhancement or growth promotion claims from all medically important antimicrobials used in human medicine.
+This policy went into effect on December 1, 2018.